 There are several different components that make up your claim for damages resulting from a motor vehicle accident in WA.
-Every claim is unique and dependant upon the nature and extend of your injuries, personal factors such as age and work circumstances.
+Every claim is unique and dependent upon the nature and extend of your injuries, personal factors such as age and work circumstances.

 There are also some statutory limitations which will have an impact upon the amount that you can claim.

 Do you need advice on understanding your rights and calculating your claim?